DS-100/fa20/gradproject.md

 The narrative notebook should include figures sparingly to support specific claims.
 It can include runnable components, but it should not have large amounts of code.
 The length of the report should be 8+/-2 pages when it is printed as a PDF, excluding figures and code.

 3. Image class predictions for test set.
 Run the classifier of your choice on the test data of 716 images and generate a CSV file of the classification for each image.
-Submit this CSV file on Gradescope.
+Submit this CSV file on Gradescope (only needed for the final report, not peer review).
 It is your responsibility to follow the order of the files when creating the CSV (predict validation 1 before validation 2...).
 Note 1: You are not to use the test data in any way for training or creating your classifer.
 Note 2: You are not allowed to use a neural network for your final classifier.

 **The accuracy of your final classifier on the test set will count for 25% of your grade on the final report.**

-Please submit the notebooks only as a zip file to Gradescope.
+Please submit the notebooks only as a zip file to submission link TBA.
 Use relative paths instead of absolute paths in your notebooks to faciliate notebook rerun.

 ## <a name="deliverables"></a>Deliverable Deadlines